These incredibly tender and decadent donuts are made with AVOCADO!

 - Flip them onto a baking sheet fitted with a wire rack.

-- In a small bowl, microwave the dark chocolate for 30 seconds on high.
+- In a small bowl, microwave the dark chocolate chips or chunks for 30 seconds.
+Stir.

 - Let the donuts cool, then serve.